Presentations

 C/C++ programmers not already expert in threading.

-Visual Basic and Java programmers – its not all done for you!
+Visual Basic and Java programmers – it’s not all done for you!

 Managers – see the issues that must be addressed.